 Factors That Affect The Purchase Decision

 Marketing Automation has been a buzz word for long and every brand wants to implement it.
-Since the process is quite integral to how the brand does its marketing, there are a lot of factors that come into picture when it comes to buying a marketing automation tool.
+Since the process is quite integral to how the brand does its marketing, there are a lot of factors that come into picture when it comes to buying a marketing automation tool or platform

 We asked our marketer friends to rank the most popular factors that influence the purchase decision in the case of a marketing automation tool.